Spanish gallery

 The Spanish gallery, also called Spanish museum was a gallery of Spanish painting created by French King Louis Philippe I in 1838, shown in the Louvre, then dismantled in 1853.

 Historical context

-Until the French Revolution, Spanish art was seldom shown or known in France. it appeared at the Louvre with the Napoleonic Wars and the looting politics of Vivant Denon.
+Until the French Revolution, Spanish art was seldom shown or known in France.
+It appeared at the Louvre with the Napoleonic Wars and the looting policies of Vivant Denon.
 However, stolen art pieces were given back by France after the Congress of Vienna (1814–1815).

 Louis Philippe decided in 1835 to found a Spanish painting gallery in the Louvre.
 He had several motivations: